-What are the biggest hazards for cats over spring time?
+What are the biggest hazards for dogs over springtime?

-Springtime normally brings an increased number of cases to our out of hours clinics.
+Springtime normally brings an increased number of cases to our out-of-hours clinics.
 Bright sunny days mean that people and their pets are out and about enjoying the weather.
-We tend to see more cat fights, dog bites, allergic reactions and occasionally cases of heat stroke.
+We tend to see more road traffic accidents, cat fights, dog bites, allergic reactions and occasionally cases of heat stroke.

 We’ve drawn up a list of some of the main hazards to look out for.